hongyusu/ProteinFunctionPrediction/WorkPlan.md

     3. Semi-supervised flat learning methods: GBA and RANKS (Giorgio)
     4. linear SVM and/or logistic regression or some other linear method.

-Su could you perform task 1, 2 and 4? (of course if you agree on this set-up ...)
+Su, could you perform task i, ii and iv? (of course if you agree on this set-up :-)

 ### Experiments using InterPro features
 TO DO
-### Definition of other non-InterPro features most meaningful for the prediction of transport proteins (e.g. TMS data)
+### Definition of other non-InterPro features useful for the prediction of transport proteins (e.g. TMS data)
 TO DO

 ## Design of Tree structured output methods for single-path predictions